MikeBidinger/MikeBidinger/README.md

 ### Working on:

 -   Flexible and responsive Font-End visualisation of data-files (e.g. CSV, JSON, etc.)
--   Data management concept with Python
--   A new basic and scalable platformer game with Pygame
+-   A new basic, scalable and customizable platformer game with Pygame

 > [!TIP]
 > **MikeBidinger/MikeBidinger** is a :sparkles: _special_ :sparkles: repository because its `README.md` (this file) appears on your GitHub profile.